![Smart Benefits of Seller Financing in [market_cty]](https://image-cdn.carrot.com/uploads/sites/81328/2026/03/Smart-Benefits-of-Seller-Financing.png)

 The Impact of Higher Interest Rates

-When interest rates go up, people can borrow more or less.
-Lenders will usually only give loans to people who can pay them back every month.
-People are less able to buy things when rates go up.
-People who want to buy a house might have to look for ones that cost less than they had planned.
-It might be harder for owners to decide what to do now because of this change.
-They might have to rethink their choices and look at other ways to get the money, like seller financing.
+People can borrow more or less as interest rates increase.
+Lenders only lend money to people who can pay it back every month.
+When interest rates rise, people can buy less.
+Homebuyers might have to settle for less expensive homes than they originally planned to buy.
+This could make it harder for owners to figure out what to do now.
+They may have to reassess their options and look at other ways of getting the money, like seller financing.

 Worried about rising mortgage rates?
 Contact Cima Real Estate to buy your dream home with owner financing and enjoy flexible terms without the bank hassle.